Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Installation Root
 The file system directory where the shopping cart is installed, e.g. /var/www/html/cart or /var/www/html/commerce.

+## Interbank Network
+An interbank network, known as ATM consortium or ATM network, is a computer network that allows ATM cards issued by different financial institution to perform transactions through ATMs that belong to another member of the network.

 ## Interchange
 The exchange of transaction data between the merchant bank and customer card issuing bank.